Use apt-transport-https to protect against security issues in APT?

 So this could greatly improve the issues discussed here by using the onion address to provide end-to-end encryption.
 I think TAILS is already using Tor TransProxy, so it should just be a matter of making sure that apt is also forced over that, then no other software should be needed (e.g.

-#22 Updated by hans about 3 years ago
+#22 Updated by hans over 3 years ago

 FYI, weasel just added an official Tor Onion Service mirror of the security archive too.
 If that is listed as an apt source before security.debian.org, then most security updates will come via the Tor Onion Service, with the classic HTTP mirror as a failsafe backup.

-#23 Updated by intrigeri almost 3 years ago
+#23 Updated by intrigeri about 3 years ago

 Is it compatible with using apt-cacher-ng on build boxes?
 Apparently apt-cacher-ng doesn't support proxying HTTPS, so we probably have to use a different APT sources configuration at build time from the one configured at runtime.
 Doable, but needs more patches.